Annual ODE Report Card

 - Individualized Family Service Plan (IFSP): Reports the percentage of children Early Childhood CARES has identified as eligible for EI services and who are receiving services under an IFSP.
 The federal government looks at this to ensure Early Childhood CARES is finding and serving all children in Lane County who need EI services as early as possible.

-Services in Natural Environments: Reports on where Early Childhood CARES provides services with the expectation the majority of services are provided in places where typical children spend time.
+- Services in Natural Environments: Reports on where Early Childhood CARES provides services with the expectation that the majority of services are provided in places where typical children spend time.

-- Placement: Reports on the percentage of 3-6 year olds who receive the majority of the ECSE services with typical peers in a regular early childhood setting
+- Placement: Reports on the percentage of 3- to 6-year-olds who receive the majority of the ECSE services with typical peers in a regular early childhood setting

 Click here to download the 2015-2016 Special Education Report Card.